Betty Bryson

 Betty Bryson (born Elizabeth Meiklejohn; October 5, 1911 – February 18, 1984) was an American film actress and dancer active during the 1930s and early 1940s.

 She appeared primarily in musical and comedy films and was selected as one of the WAMPAS Baby Stars in 1934.
-While many of her roles were uncredited, Bryson was part of several major studio productions during Hollywood's Golden Age.
+While many of her roles were uncredited, Bryson was part of several major studio productions during the Golden Age of Hollywood.
 She was the niece of actor Warner Baxter.

 Early life

 Bryson was born in Los Angeles, California, on October 5, 1911.
 Raised by her grandmother in the house where she was born, she attended Fairfax High School and later studied at finishing schools and the Pasadena Community Playhouse.
 She also trained at the Fox Film Corporation’s dramatic school.

 Bryson was frequently noted in the press for her resemblance to actress Janet Gaynor, a comparison she described as both flattering and professionally limiting.